How much does a pet really cost?

 Is pet insurance worth it?

 Mathematically, the average pet owner spends slightly more on premiums than they receive in claim payouts (the insurer has to profit).
 But insurance is volatility protection, not an expected-value bet.
-A single emergency surgery can run $5,000–$10,000 — costs that have caused real owners to euthanise pets they would have kept if they could have paid.
+A single emergency surgery can run $5,000–$10,000 — costs that have caused real owners to euthanize pets they would have kept if they could have paid.
 If a $7,000 vet bill would be a serious financial hardship, insurance makes sense.
 If you have an emergency fund that could cover it, self-insurance often comes out ahead over time.

 Why are doodles so much more expensive?